 Taco Cat Goat Cheese Pizza

 It’s a fast-paced game for kids that follows a super fun sequence.
 Flip your card as you repeat the pattern.
 If it matches, be the first to slap the pile!
 It is so simple, yet so fun.
-We love it!
+My little guy loves this card game!

 Watercolor Paints for Kids